bornac1/NoIPChat/README.md

 Port is a port number (port should be opend in firewall)

+Logfile is path to Server log file.
+Default is Server.log

 Remote is reserver for future uses and can be deleted

 3) Start the server